Effective 30 August 2021

 Before the start of each event, all hand-contact surfaces in all publicly accessible rooms are cleaned.

-Admission is only possible upon presentation of a personalised negative test result from the last 24 hours in combination with an ID.
+Admission is only possible upon presentation of a personalised daily negative test result in connection with an identification document.

 The negative test result may be replaced by a certificate of vaccination with a vaccine against COVID-19 approved by the European Union, the last required vaccination of which was at least 14 days ago, or certification of a positive PCR test result for SARS-CoV-2 coronavirus infection more than six months ago in conjunction with at least one vaccination against COVID-19 with a vaccine approved by the European Union at least 14 days ago, or proof of a positive PCR test result for SARS-CoV-2 coronavirus infection at least 28 days and no more than six months ago.